 Product features and key risks

 In Hong Kong, currency-linked investments are a popular kind of investment product offered to retail investors.
 They are usually sold by banks as "currency-linked deposits".
 However, you should bear in mind that a currency-linked investment product is not equivalent to a time deposit and is not covered by the Deposit Protection Scheme in Hong Kong.
-Also, depending on the terms of the individual product, it may be not principal-protected.
+Also, depending on the terms of the individual product, it may not be principal-protected.

 A currency-linked investment product is a structured investment product that consists of a time deposit (in the deposit currency) with currency option (derivatives).
 In general, if you purchase a non-principal-protected currency-linked investment product, you will be selling a put option on an alternative currency (ie the linked currency) of your choice to the offeror (eg a bank).